New Clients Email

 info@carolinalaw.com

-Unpaid Overtime
+Unpaid Overtime Lawyer

-Generally, unless exempt, employees must be compensated for any time spent working for their employer.
+Generally, unless exempt, employees must be compensated for any overtime spent working for their employer.
 This is true whether you are paid on salary or by the hour.
 This includes work performed before the employee is clocked into the job or after the employee is clocked out, as well as work performed away from the company.
 Employers cannot require you to exchange overtime pay for personal days and other benefits.
 Employers are not allowed to have meetings “off the clock.”
 If you work over 40 hours a week, you are entitled to overtime pay for those extra hours.
 If your employer has not paid your overtime wages, we can help enforce your rights.

 Many employers attempt to avoid paying overtime by misclassifying employees as exempt from overtime compensation.
 FLSA exemptions are applied only to those employees who fall within the “spirit and terms” of the exemption.
 Therefore, FLSA exemptions are narrowly construed against employers who classify their employees as exempt.
 The employer must prove the employee is appropriately classified as exempt.